adamsilver/fdpb/04-a-login-form.md

 ### Forgotten Password Link Placement

 Human beings are forgetful.
-Password managers[^2] mitigate this problem by storing all your passwords in one place—you just have to remember a single, master password.
+Password managers[^] mitigate this problem by storing all your passwords in one place—you just have to remember a single, master password.
 That's great, but password managers aren't infallible.
 If you don't rememeber to save your credentials into it, you're in the same position as everyone else.
 Moreover, not everyone uses one, nor should they have to.

 Most sites give users a way to reset their password if they forget it.
 The feature itself isn't especially problematic.
 It's the placement of the link within the login form that can cause usability issues.
 If the link is just above the password field, when users tab from the email field, it's the link that will receive focus, not the password field.
 Some users will tab and start typing not realising what's happened.